JDS-Shirayuki/cse110-w21-group2/specs/adrs/030921-EndStageDev&TestDecision.md

 * Planned new features do not rely on each other too much.
 Difficulties in one feature won't block the development of the other feature.
 * Plenty of dummy features on the Internet are there for us to study and simulate (honestly, absolutly not copying!).
 * Still, team project may be graded on feature complexity.
 More complex features might improve the final grade of our team members.
+* Any new feature added needs to be performed perfectly.
+If we do many new features with certian faults, the new features lose its meaning to improve user experience.
+This is the reason why we still insist testing after new feature even time is pretty constrained.